oslabs-beta/Codename-Hermes/README.md

 ### **Initilization**

-Initilizing RabbitMQ will be similar as defined in the standards and Kakfa.
-With Rabbit, we use the "createRabbitClass" factory function to instantiate a variable to act as our broker.
+Initilizing RabbitMQ is similar to the syntax you have seen previously with the standards and Kakfa.
+With RabbitMQ, we use the "createRabbitClass" factory function to instantiate a variable to act as our broker.

 Is that an await?
 Yes, yes it is.
-Our RabbitMQ message broker has the syntatic sugar every developer craves.
+Our RabbitMQ message broker can be instantiated using promises.

 ```TypeScript